opensearch-project/documentation-website/_search-plugins/sql/sql/nested-function.md

 ## Using the function in a WHERE clause

-Nested object documents can be filtered in SQL using the `nested` function in the `WHERE` clause.
+Nested object documents can be filtered in SQL by using the `nested` function in the `WHERE` clause.

 ### Syntax